YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/15.buster_bullseye/buster_bullseye_migration.md

   default: '/buster_bullseye_migration'
 ---

 This page is dedicated to help you migrating an instance from YunoHost 4.4.x (running on Debian Buster/10.x) to YunoHost 11.x (running on Debian Bullseye/11.x).
+Note: we decided to skip the version numbers from 5 to 10 to follow the Debian version numbers.

 ## Important notes